Ready to learn about remote project management?

 Luckily, video-conferencing tools like Eyeson and Microsoft Teams are perfect for this.

-Bonus tip: If you want to explain something to your team in detail but don’t have the time to get on a video-call with them, just record your screen while explaining things.
+Bonus tip: If you want to explain something to your team in detail but don’t have the time to get on a video-call with them, just record your screen with screen recording software while explaining things.
 ClickUp’s screencast tool is the perfect tool for the job!

 B. Group chat